 Planning for the future: Building an agency succession plan

-A comprehensive plan is critical to long-term success
+A comprehensive plan is critical to long-term agency success.

 Many independent agencies have a succession plan to fill key leader and ownership roles.
 Based on results from Vertafore’s 2024 survey of insurance professionals, half of owners and principals eyeing retirement in the next five years said there was a succession plan to fill their roles.